 Middle School student's schedules have core academic courses, Life Applications, and extended academic courses.
 Our core academic classes are: mathematics, social studies, science, language arts and reading.
 The Life Application courses are focused on career preparation with a view toward the senior high school Learning Pathways.
-These courses include Health/ Family and Consumer Science, Business Education and Technology Education.
-The additional extended academic classes are: general music/band/chorus, art, and physical education.
+These courses include Health/Family and Consumer Science, Business Education and Technology Education.
+The extended academic classes are: 6th grade: music, art, health and physical education.
+The extended academic classes for 7th and 8th grade include a guidance counselor lead "Life Choices" class that begins meaningful discussions with students about their "fit" in the future job market.